-Designed as a preparatory experience to support students during pre-student teaching experiences in a variety of classroom environments.
-Integrates prior education coursework, with an emphasis on planning, assessment, and preparation for student teaching.
-Topics include the process for applying to student teaching, preparation of professional documents and interview skills, and the development of a portfolio.
-Prerequisite: admission to teacher education program, Corequisite: 355, 405, 413 (elem) or 300 (sec).
+This course is designed as a preparatory experience to support students during pre-student teaching experiences in a variety of classroom environments.
+This course integrates prior education coursework, with an emphasis on planning, assessment, and preparation for student teaching.
+Topics include the process for applying to student teaching, preparation of professional documents, interview skills, assessment, and the development of a portfolio.
+Clinical experiences on Tuesdays and Thursdays are required.
+Prerequisite: admission to teacher education program, Corequisites: 355, 405, 413 (elem) or 300 (sec).